 Yes, you can request for a volunteer to pickup and deliver goods from a local food bank/pantry.
-Please include the name and address of the pantry in the ‘details’ section of the form.
+When filling out the request form, please include the name, address, phone number and hours of operation for 2-3 locations near your home.

 What if I am experiencing symptoms of COVID-19?

 If you are experiencing symptoms of COVID-19, we ask that you not reimburse your volunteer in cash but through Venmo or another payment app.
 You can also call ahead to the store to place the order and pay with your credit card over the phone, letting them know that a volunteer will be coming by to pick up the items on your behalf.